cbess/text-sherlock/README.md

 1. Run `source sherlock_env/bin/activate` to enter the virtual environment.
 1. Run `python main.py --index update` or `--index rebuild` to index the path specified in the settings.
 Watch indexing output.
 1. Run `python main.py --runserver` to start the web server.
 1. Go to `http://localhost:7777` to access the web interface.
-Uses the [twitter bootstrap](http://getbootstrap.com/) for its UI.
+Uses the [Bootstrap](https://getbootstrap.com/) toolkit for it's UI.

 You may need to install some packages before a *Ubuntu* installation will run without error.